SivanMehta/tongue-twisters/README.md

 Honestly, this “cute” little proximity to the epicenter of the deadly tuberculosis is so brazen that coming down with epitome of dangerous, and potentially paralytic, blood clotting seems relatively safe and beneficial from years of medical precedent, despite its glaringly obvious peril.

-> Ya know sis, the precocious closeness of the focus of the ferocious tuberculosis is so braggadocious that a diagnosis of an apotheosis of atrocious thrombosis seems supercalifragilisticexpealodocious, not hopeless
+> Ya know sis, the precocious closeness of the focus of the ferocious tuberculosis is so braggadocious that a diagnosis of an apotheosis of atrocious thrombosis seems supercalifragilisticexpealodocious, not hopeless.

 ---